Chemistry

 Aims

-To encourage application of knowledge in Chemistry
+To encourage the thoughtful application of chemical knowledge in everyday life and global contexts.

-To promote environmental awareness
+To promote environmental awareness and understanding of Chemistry’s role in sustainable development.

 GCSE